Entanglement structures from modified IR geometry: Modifying IR geometry

 \subsubsection{Phase transition of RT surfaces of the hyperbolic extremal case}

-In the hyperbolic extremal limit of $l\to 0$ in (\ref{Hy}), the IR region tends toward a ``light cone" in the embedded Minkowski spacetime (as depicted on the right side of figure \ref{IR-}), with any geodesics inside the IR region having zero length\footnote{In fact, one must ensure that the geometry remains classical, \ie, the geodesic length within the IR region must be far greater than the Planck scale $l_P\ll l\ll l_{AdS}$.
-However, this small correction for the area of the RT surface is proportional to $G$, which will not appear in the leading term, $~O(\frac1G)$, of the RT formula, which is our primary focus.}.
+In the hyperbolic extremal limit of $l\to 0$ in (\ref{Hy}), the IR region tends toward a ``light cone" in the embedded Minkowski spacetime (as depicted on the right side of figure \ref{IR-}), {with any geodesics inside the IR region having zero length}\footnote{In fact, it is crucial to maintain classical geometry, meaning the geodesic length within the IR region must satisfy $l_P \ll l \ll l_{AdS}$, where $l_P$ is the Planck scale.
+However, this minor adjustment to the area of the RT surface scales proportionally with $G$, but it does not affect the leading order term, which is our primary focus and scales as $O\left(\frac{1}{G}\right)$.}.
 This implies that the boundary of the IR region becomes equivalent to an EoW brane in the sense of the interpretation of the holographic entanglement entropy.
 In this extremal limit, the IR geometry is in fact the trivial spacetime proposed in \cite{Miyaji:2014mca}, in the sense that it has no quantum entanglement.
 For RT surfaces homologous to the boundary, penetrating into the IR region ``as fast as possible" is an optimal way to reduce their area.
 Consequently, if RT surfaces intersect with the boundary of the IR region, they must be perpendicular to it.
 As one enlarges the boundary subregion, the shapes of its RT surfaces may transition through three distinct ``phases" as follows.

 I. For a boundary subregion with a length $L$ small enough, its RT surface will fully reside outside the IR region and does not touch the edge.
 In this case, the RT surface in the modified geometry remains the same as in the original AdS spacetime.